wartur/yii-treemp/README.md

 return implode("\n ", $result);
 // name1 :: name10 :: name100 :: name100500
 // name1 :: name10 :: name100 :: name100501
-// In the second top row name1, name10, name100 были взяты из кеша
+// In the second row name1, name10, name100 was take from cache

 // get the root of the current branch
 $currentNode = Treetest::model()->findByPk(100500);